 Finished the Princess Jellyfish anime and feel like the story is far from over?
 You’re right.
 That bittersweet ending leaves many fans wondering where to pick up the story and see what truly happens to Tsukimi and The Amars.

 Based on an analysis of the complete 17-volume source material by author Akiko Higashimura, this guide provides the exact starting point.
-You will discover precisely how the anime’s ending differs from the canon manga.
-This guide covers the new story arcs you have to look forward to.
+You will discover precisely how the anime’s ending differs from the canon

 Key Facts

-- Incomplete Adaptation: The 11-episode anime from 2026 only adapts the first 4 of the 17 total manga volumes, covering less than 25% of the complete story.
+- Incomplete Adaptation: The 11-episode anime from 2026 only adapts the first 4 of the 17 total

-- Primary Plot Divergence: The anime creates a quick, convenient ending for the “Saving Amamizukan” plot, which is a major, long-running conflict in the manga.
+manga series by Akiko Higashimura is complete, having run from 2008 to 2017 and concluding with 81 chapters.- Primary Plot Divergence: The anime creates a quick, convenient ending for the “Saving Amamizukan” plot, which is a major, long-running conflict in the

-- No Season 2 Expected: Given the anime’s age and the manga’s completed status, a second season is considered extremely unlikely by industry analysis.
+manga .- No Season 2 Expected: Given the anime’s age and the

-- Multiple Adaptations Exist: Beyond the anime, Princess Jellyfish was also adapted into a live-action film in 2014 and a Japanese television drama in 2018.
+manga ‘s completed status, a second season is considered extremely unlikely by industry analysis.- Multiple Adaptations Exist: Beyond the anime, Princess Jellyfish was also adapted into a live-action film in 2014 and a Japanese television drama in 2018.

-Where Does the Princess Jellyfish Anime End in the Manga?
+Where Does the Princess Jellyfish Anime End in the Manga ?
 A Complete Guide

 What Is the Exact Chapter and Volume to Start the Manga After the Anime?